jstzwj/TinyRegex/README.md

 		*string replace
 		*optimize
 		*posix regexp
- They are needed added in.
+ These features are needed added in.